gfxdisp/ColorVideoVDP/README.md

 # Release notes

-* v0.4.0 (10/January/2024)
+* v0.4.0 (19/January/2024)
-  - An improved masking model
+  - An improved masking model and supra-threshold contrast coding
-  - Better predictions for temporal distortions
+  - A new calibration with a small improvement in performance
   - Matlab wrapper

 * v0.3.0 (04/Sep/2023) - First public release